Ruby or Garnet: Which red gemstone is right for you?

 What metal is best for ruby?

-Ruby always goes best with yellow gold metal.
+Ruby usually goes best with yellow gold metal.
 The classic combination of red and yellow conjures a vintage appearance to your jewelry, enhancing the blood-red brilliance of ruby with the dazzling yellow color of gold.

 Image of Red Ruby ring with Diamond accentsWhat metal is best for garnet?